mallgroup/mpapi-client-php/doc/Deliveries/GENERAL_DELIVERIES.md

 ...

 $deliveries = new Deliveries($mpapiClient);
-// Get list of all activated general deliveries by partner
+// get list of all activated general deliveries by partner
 $response = $deliveries->general()->getActive();
 ```

 The response contains an array of delivery data:
 ```
 [
-  "ids": [
+  "ids" => [
     "DHL"
   ]
 ]